kingsor/HugoEdoDev/content/english/post/2014-02-22-why-developers-should-understand-design.md

 ---
-date: "2014-02-22T00:00:00Z"
+date: "2014-02-22"
-description: Why it is usefull for developers to understand desing.
+summary: Why it is usefull for developers to understand desing.
+categories:
+- developer
+- ux-designer
 tags:
-- developer
-- design
 - ixd
 title: Why Developers Should Understand Design
 ---